Dork Diaries 7: Tales from a Not-So-Glam TV Star

-DORK DIARIES 7: TALES FROM A NOT-SO-GLAM-TV STAR is the latest book in the very popular Dork Diaries series.
-There's much to be said about what the book lacks -- depth, developed characters, real circumstances -- but there's quite a bit author Rachel Renee Russell does well, including creating a series that appeals to reluctant readers.
+There's much to be said about what the book lacks -- depth, developed characters, real circumstances -- but there's quite a bit author Rachel Renee Russell does well.
+She's certainly created a series that appeals to reluctant readers.
 This graphic novel visits a world where there are clear lines of good and bad, problems are solved with lightning-quick (if not deep) thinking, and kids can live out the dreams of a simple tween life.

 Friends, boys, and pop stardom -- not a bad combination for a summer read at the beach.
 This book also will serve as a nice distraction between heady, required summer reading books.

 Families can talk about the perception of reality TV shows.
 As Nikki learns, the producers write the scripts and manipulate ordinary activities to drum up drama.
 Do you think most people know these shows are scripted?
 What stereotypes do they perpetuate?

 Families also can talk about some of the stereotypes in Tales from a Not-So-Glam TV Star.
 How is Nikki and Mackenzie's relationship similar to those in other popular books and movies?
 Does there have to be a mean-girl-versus-regular-girl plot to make the story interesting?